charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 Looking back, the company goes through three very different management styles.
 You can think of them as three bosses.
-Meet them — and pick one to explore.
+Meet them, and pick one to explore.
 </p>
 <h2>Oil price regimes over time</h2>